histrio/tux-care-doc/docs/live-patching-services/README.md

 Formerly known as KernelCare+, LibraryCare detect and updates shared libraries in-memory without disrupting the applications using them.

+### Introduction
+LibraryCare is a patching tool for shared libraries and detecting library-related vulnerabilities.
+Its patches the library files in memory without rebooting.

+### Benefits
+Today in a lot of organizations, it's very challenging to get approval for maintenance windows that are required to reboot servers and restart an application.
+There are multiple applications running on a single server today shared the Glibc and OpenSSL libraries.

+Even if they’re patched manually, without a reboot, shared libraries may contain vulnerabilities.
+When libraries are updated on disk, old unpatched files can persist in a server’s memory.
+What’s more, vulnerability scanners don’t detect these old unpatched library files in memory.
+With LibraryCare the local server libraries are fully protected against all knows attackers and vulnerability

+### Key Features
+* Rebootless Library Patching
+* Avoid rebooting the application
+* Support OpenSSL & Glibc

+### Getting trial license

+You will need a trial activation key to be able to use the KernelCare Enterprise.
+The trial license subscription will work for 30 days.

+If you have any issues getting activation key or if you have any questions regarding using your trial subscription – contact [sales@cloudlinux.com](mailto:sales@cloudlinux.com) and we will help.

 ### Supported operating systems

 LibraryCare patching is now available for the following operating systems: